aryankr1508/SOYOC/README.md

-I have made an Website for a startup company named SOYOC.
+I have made a Website for a startup company named SOYOC.
 I have used HTML, CSS, JavaScript and PHP to build this website